 This post may contain affiliate links.
 For more information, read my disclosure policy.

 I love Chewy Oatmeal Cookies!!
 I feel like oatmeal is the forgotten cookie, but they’re SO good.
 I always forget how much I love them until I make them again.
-These are soft oatmeal cookies you can make with different add-ins and for different dietary restrictions and I’m going to show you all of them!
+These are chewy and soft oatmeal cookies with the perfect texture – they’re so good plain or you can add anything you want – I’m giving lots of ideas!

 Ingredients Needed